 The big loop of Vietnam, Cambodia and Laos takes around 2.3 to 3 months to complete.
 It is a long way, and when done properly is around a 10,000km journey.

 Usually a Tigit Motorbike will be serviced and checked after every rental.
 Most “long” rentals will be 3 to 4,000km.
-A traveller hitting a 3 month holiday and 10,000km of road must be aware that wear and tear on components is going to happen and that they must be able to detect and check their own motorbike.
+A traveler hitting a 3 month holiday and 10,000km of road must be aware that wear and tear on components is going to happen and that they must be able to detect and check their own motorbike.

 Tigit will gladly co-corporate and refund parts that need replacing on a journey providing the customers use our support channels to discuss and send pictures of old components.

-Tigit can not translate in Cambodia and Laos and so travellers must fend for themselves when it comes to diagnosing problems and getting the right price.
+Tigit can not translate in Cambodia and Laos and so travelers must fend for themselves when it comes to diagnosing problems and getting the right price.
 We can help with ideas, potential quotes and provide general support.

 Theft, crashes and major breakdowns

-Travellers venturing off into both Laos and Cambodia should understand that Tigit has no control outside of Vietnam.
+Travelers venturing off into both Laos and Cambodia should understand that Tigit has no control outside of Vietnam.
 We are unable to translate to police or deal with motorbike losses and crashes.
 Within Vietnam we have emergency contacts and a very large country wide coverage for dealing with dire situations.

-When bad situations occur outside of Vietnam, it is the travellers responsibility to find a way back for the motorbike.
+When bad situations occur outside of Vietnam, it is the travelers responsibility to find a way back for the motorbike.
 If it is not returned to Tigit we consider it lost or stolen and will charge accordingly.

 Crossing borders on a motorbike is an amazing thing to do!